ValentinPerret/fb-messenger-analytics/README.md

 4. Navigate to the repo with the terminal `$cd repo_name`
 5. Install required packages using pip for your python 3 distribution `$pip3 install -r requirements.txt`
 6. Run the script `$python3 messenger_analysis.py`
-7. The script will scroll through you messages and create 3 CSV in a new directory called `csv_output` in the repo
+7. The script will scroll through you messages and create three CSVs in a new directory called `csv_output` in the repo

 ## Data Structure
 The script create 3 tables from your FB messages: